edivet/cloud-courses/README.md

 1) Ansible

 I have a hosts file that contains the IP address of my server Then, in my playbook.yml i apply to my server different commands defined in my roles.
 To run a wordpress, I need 4 things: wordpress, php, mysql and server.

 the command to run the playbook is: ansible-playbook playbook.yml -i hosts -u root

-2)Packer
+2) Packer

 I exported my organization ID and a token as environment variable in the bashrc. then, I modified the template with my own variables and added my ansible playbook in the provisioners.